airbytehq/airbyte/airbyte-integrations/connectors/source-gainsight-px/README.md

-# Gainsight Source
+# Gainsight Px Source

-This is the repository for the Gainsight configuration based source connector.
+This is the repository for the Gainsight Px configuration based source connector.
-For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.com/integrations/sources/gainsight).
+For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.com/integrations/sources/gainsight-px).

 ## Local development